infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 - Tell the child what you do want them to do rather than what you don’t.
 For example, instead of saying ‘Don’t walk so close to the road’, say ‘Come and walk next to me’.
 Often, we remember to reprimand children for their mistakes and correct them but forget to appreciate them for achievements and healthy behavior.
 A simple ‘you did a very good job today!’ can help children feel good about themselves and reinforce healthy behavior.
 - Avoid impatient body language like eye rolling, foot tapping or sighing.
 This can discourage a child from talking.
 - Hold conversations at the appropriate time and place.
 It is also important to address an issue in a timely manner.
 If one waits too long to address a situation, sometimes the child will not remember the incident or more often than not, it will not register that they did something wrong or unacceptable, thereby causing them to repeat the behavior.

-- Praise is effective- praise responsible, considerate, appropriate behaviour with attention, thanks, recognition, special privileges

-- Talk in private- do not humiliate the child in front of others, move to a private spot for more serious issues
-- Two way communication- Listen as well as talk; let the child explain their side
-- Stay calm and firm- never mean
-- Redirect alternatives and options
-- Individualise measures- measures should take into account the age, understanding, incident and individual needs of the chilld

-## Working with children sensitively
--
-- It is normal for children especially in the adolescent age group to explore their sexuality.
-The caregivers need to accept and deal with dignity when a child identifies himself/ herself/themselves as gay, lesbian, bisexual or other sexual orientation.

-- Take abuse between children seriously as well and teach them alternate ways to solve problems.

-- Refrain from labeling children negatively (for eg: manda, aalsi, moti, sukdi, bewakoof).
-All labels related to looks, intellect and behavior should be avoided.
-- If you see a child lying, you can talk about the situation and address the lying instead of labeling the child as “liar” r “chor/stealer”
 - Apologize to children when you make mistakes.This helps children understand that everybody makes mistakes and that mistakes can be rectified.
 Children often learn through modeling – by observing other individuals and imitating them.
-- When children ask questions, you do not have to know all the answers.
-Admit it when you do not know something.
-	- This helps children learn that it is okay to not know everything and that new knowledge can always be acquired through effort.Use conversation as an opportunity to keep up with adolescent activities and relationships.
-Stay interested, and gently ask questions and seek explanations for their behaviour.
-- Praise their efforts, not just their results.
-A child needs to know that it is okay to fail
-- When the child returns from school, college or any vocational training centre make a point to ask how was his/her day in school/college/ vocational training centre.
-- Ensure that you maintain confidentiality when children trust you with their stories.
-This builds trust and helps them accept you as a safe space they can come to when they need adult help.

 ## In case the child discloses anything threatening or about an abuse:
 - Acknowledge that the child is being courageous in sharing a difficult experience or information
+- Take abuse between children seriously as well and teach them alternate ways to solve problems.
 - Validate that their decision to trust and share with you was a good, safe and responsible one
 - Reassure the child that specific steps will be taken to protect them and other children or adults affected by the event/experience
 - If possible identify the next steps that the caregivers will be taking to ensure the safety of the child and others affected
 - Follow-up and check-in with the child with regards to feelings of fear, shame, anxiety, relief that they may be experiencing following disclosure
 - Ensure that consistent messages are given to the child.
 Hence, it is important for caregivers to regularly communicate with each other.
 - Address children with their names, even in your internal communication and not as POCSO Case, Missing child, ITPA case, Trafficking case, Suicide case, etc.
+- Ensure that you maintain confidentiality when children trust you with their stories.
+This builds trust and helps them accept you as a safe space they can come to when they need adult help.

 ## Dealing with Emotions